 If unfortunately, you have lost data on your Mac computer or any other storage media, you can rely on iBoysoft Data Recovery for Mac.
 Just download this program and get all lost data back.

-Wish you have fixed/repaired unreadable/corrupted USB on Mac with these solutions above.
-These effective solutions also can be used to fix USB not recognizing/working/showing up on Mac.
+Wish you have fixed the unreadable USB flash drive and now it's working perfectly on your Mac.
+These effective solutions also can be used when USB not recognized, working, showing up on Mac.

 Which solution really helps you out?
 Do you have any other great solution to fix this issue?
 Please don't be hesitate to share them with us.